STEP #1: BED BUG FREE ZONE

 A bed bug infestation doesn’t mean that you need to throw away your mattress.
 Mattress encasements have a thin membrane that breathes and also is totally impermeable to bed bugs.
 There several brands of encasements on the market.
 Just be sure that your encasement says it’s bed bug proof.
 Your box spring should also be encased.
 Bed bugs can live on this as well as your pillows. it’s important to encase everything.
 This will go a long way towards safeguarding your bed.

-FOLLOWING THESE STEPS TO CREATE A SAFE ZONE
+FOLLOWING THESE STEPS TO CREATE A BED BUG FREE ZONE

 1.1: MOVE YOUR BED AWAY FROM WALL